FontConverter

 Chances are FontConverter will be the only app on your system that can read legacy fonts.
 In those cases, you can just double-click your font files and they will be opened and previewed in FontConverter.
 FontConverter previewing a PostScript Type 1 font

-Alternatively, you can open FontConverter and press the "Open PostScript Fonts" button at the top.
-Hold down the shift key to select more than one font in the open dialog.
+Alternatively, you can open FontConverter and press the "Add Font Files" button at the top to add files to be converted.
+Press "Reset" to empty the list.
+Hold down the shift key to select more than one font in the open dialog or select a folder to load all the contained font files.

 Exporting the PostScript font as OpenType font